kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 Here is the all use cases of NominatedNodeNames that we're taking into consideration:
 - The scheduler puts it after the preemption (already implemented)
-- The scheduler puts it at the beginning of binding cycles (only if the binding cycles invole PreBind phase)
+- The scheduler puts it at the beginning of binding cycles (only if the binding cycles involve PreBind or WaitOnPermit phase)
 - The ClusterAutoscaler or Karpenter puts it after creating a new node for pending pod(s) so that the scheduler can utilize the result of scheduling simulations already made by those components